Rocco Siffredi

 Rocco Antonio Tano (born 4 May 1964), known professionally as Rocco Siffredi, is an Italian pornographic actor, director, and producer.
-Known as the "Italian Stallion", Siffredi has starred in more than 1,300 pornographic films since 1986.
+Siffredi has starred in more than 1,300 pornographic films since 1986.

 Siffredi is known for his rough style of pornography, often involving anal sex, spitting, slapping and choking, his collaboration with the pornographic studio Evil Angel, as well as his own productions.

 Pornography career

 Siffredi first got the idea to work in the porn business after discovering a pornographic magazine as a teenager.
 He moved to Paris in his early twenties and attended different sex clubs where he was eventually discovered by French porn actor and director Gabriel Pontello, who introduced him to other producers.
 Siffredi made his pornographic debut in the 1986 film Sodopunition pour dépravées sexuelles.
 He chose his stage name in reference to the characters Roch Siffredi (Borsalino and Borsalino & Co) and Rocco Parondi (Rocco and His brothers), both played by Alain Delon.

 Siffredi briefly stepped away from porn in the late 1980s and worked as a fashion model, but returned to the business with the help of porn actress Teresa Orlowski.
 Siffredi went on to perform in both plot-based and gonzo-style pornography, with styles of sex ranging from ordinary to extreme.
 Siffredi's performances involving anal sex and anilingus, as well as rough sex and his psychological intensity and athleticism, earned him recognition and ultimately a cult following.